-As a local food writer and one who gives food tours, my picks reflect personal tastes (combined with professional experience & education) while considering logistics.
-I’ve left out all the obvious suspects like every single hotel restaurant and caffe in the center or some garbage bistro who thinks it’s okay to serve brown avocado but they have “al fresco” seating.
+As a local food writer and designs food tours in Florence, my picks reflect personal tastes while considering logistics.
+I’ve left out all the obvious suspects like every single hotel restaurant and cafe’ in the center or some trash wanna-be west coast style bistro who thinks it’s okay to serve brown avocado but they have “al fresco” seating.

-Let’s get down to it: Where to Eat.
+Let’s get down to it: Restaurants and Where to Eat in Florence during August.

 Ristorante Vivo- This restaurant specializes in fresh catches and traditional plates from the Maremma (Southern Tuscan coast).
 Optimal choice for raw fish, oysters if you must, interesting wines from the Maremma and Monte Argentario, and delicious seafood pasta dishes.
 Good for families and big groups- I must warn there is little atmosphere but it makes up for it in food quality.